 The format of the ECWmin/ECWmax field is illustrated in Figure 9-263 (ECWmin and ECWmax fields) and the encoding of its subfields is as defined in 9.4.2.29 (EDCA Parameter Set element).

+The MU EDCA Timer indicates the duration of time, in units of 8TUs, for which the provided MU EDCA parameters are used by an HE STA after reception of a basic variant Trigger frame for the corresponding AC.

 10.2.4.2 HCF contention based channel access (EDCA)